Dotrar/RenWu/readme.md

 `q` or `<esc>` in normal mode will close the window

-## Colours
+## Colours (not-yet-implemented)

-You can change the colour by adjusting the `RenWuBorder` highlight group
+You can change the colour by adjusting the `RenWuBorder` highlight group.
+(Note! this is currently not enabled -- send a PR if you want this feature!)
 ```lua
 vim.cmd([[highlight!
 RenWuBorder guifg=#FF0033 guibg=NONE]])
 ```